 Seven involves the Government hiring a freelance problem solver, played by the late William Smith, to take out seven top members of a criminal mob operating in Hawaii.
 Smith brings in seven… well… eight of his trusted pals to take down the seven mobsters at the same time, for the fee of $7 million dollars.
 There is a 30 minute window to take them all down as a personal warning system will alert the other members of the mob if one of the mobsters is killed and they may flee.
 A relatively simple story-line that shows some promise and thought.

-Sidaris is, as you would expect, not the master auteur that Scorsese or Kubrick might have been, however, he does manage to pull together an enjoyable, if rather rough, piece of escapism.
-Filling the film with beautiful women, action and a whimsical approach, it’s impossible not to find something to enjoy and ignore the gluttony of problem.
-Scenes run long, dialogue feels unconnected and the writing needs more polish than the Royal Albert Hall.
+Sidaris is, as you would expect, not the master auteur that Scorsese or Kubrick might have been, however, he does manage to pull together an enjoyable, if rather rough, piece of escapism, filling the film with beautiful women, action and a whimsical approach.
+It’s impossible not to find something to enjoy and ignore the gluttony of problems.
+Scenes run long, dialogue feels disconnected and the writing needs more polish than the Royal Albert Hall.
 The cast (mostly) lacks the ability to land their lines naturally and some of Art Metrano’s stand up set has dated horribly.

 Whilst the film does comprise of as larger portion of more adult material, when compared to The A-Team or something similar, Seven has a distinctly less violent appeal.
 There is a lot less gun play than other action movies of it’s time.
 Instead Sidaris sets up some chases, stunts and more imaginative take down approaches for the seven.
 Much of the climax is unpredictable as the audience has to guess in what way each villain is dispatched; a little like the Final Destination series, in reverse.